st-one-io/node-red-contrib-opc-da/README.md

 |                            |                            |
 ## Contributing

-This is a partial implementation and there are lots that could be done to improve what is already supported or to add support for more DCOM features.
+This is a partial implementation and there are lots that could be done to improve what is already supported or to add support for more OPC-DA features.
 Feel free to dive in!
 Open an issue or submit PRs.